MostLeVert/notes/src/pages/years/1/sem2/classes/wrds150/wrds150-main.md

 Billboard decided which genre it belonged in, it has specific economic goals, etc. It defines the awards, radio stations, etc.

-## Lecture 3 - Paul Krugman "The depravity of climate change denial" - January 15 2024, 2024/01/15
+## Lecture 3 (Three) - Paul Krugman "The depravity of climate change denial" - January 15 2024, 2024/01/15

 Krugman's main argument is: "And denying science for profit, political advantage or ego satisfaction is not O.K.; when failure to act on the science may have terrible consequences, denial is, as I said, depraved."
 (Krugman 1)